 A claim involving a dispute regarding a contract between the State of Nebraska (including a State Agency, Board and/or Commission) and the Claimant.
 The Contract Claim Act does not cover employment contracts under the State Personnel System or the State Employees Collective Bargaining Act.

 (This form is only for those foster parents of the Nebraska Department of Health and Human Services)

-A foster parent claim may be filed when a foster child(ren) has been involved in an incident resulting in property damage or bodily injury to others.
+A foster care claim may be filed when a foster child(ren) has been involved in an incident resulting in property damage or bodily injury to others.

 Nebraska Risk Management Association, NRMA, has been hired by the State of Nebraska to adjust all property, automobile, crime and foster parent claims.
-Foster parent claim forms should be sent directly to NRMA for processing.
+However, foster care claim forms should be sent directly to the Office of Risk Management for processing.
 The address is listed on the claim form.